 - PAR level is the level you order up to.

 In a continuous-review system, you reorder whenever inventory hits ROP, ordering up to PAR.
 In a periodic-review system (e.g. you order every Tuesday), you reorder up to PAR regardless of whether ROP was crossed.
-Most SMBs run periodic.
+Many operators run periodic review because supplier truck days, consolidated orders, or weekly review routines matter as much as the formula.

 A third way to express the same threshold is days of inventory on hand (DOH): when DOH drops below lead time plus safety stock days, the item is in reorder territory — the same signal as crossing ROP, expressed in days rather than units.